spring-projects/spring-net/readme.txt

 VS.NET
 ------
-There are four solution file for different version of VS.NET
+There are five solution file for different version of VS.NET

+* Spring.Net.2002.sln for use with VS.NET 2002
 * Spring.Net.2003.sln for use with VS.NET 2003
 * Spring.Net.2005.sln for use with VS.NET 2005
 * Spring.Net.2008.sln for use with VS.NET 2008